 Young people creating change in their communities

-We have been working with young people from around Birmingham to investigate how they could make a positive social change using Craftivism (craft + activism).
+We work with young people from around Birmingham to investigate how they can make a positive social change using Craftivism (craft + activism).

 Long term project